remoteicu/DuckDuino/README.md

 # Rubber Ducky-like Attack Simulation Test/Tool

 This tool allows you to capture a screenshot, gather system information, and send it to a Microsoft Teams channel using a webhook.
 It consists of two parts: an Arduino Ducky Script and a PowerShell script.
-It is designed for testing and simulating USB-based attacks, making it a valuable tool for security engineers to evaluate cybersecurity best practices within their organizations.

 > :warning: **Disclaimer**
     This tool is intended for educational and testing purposes only.
 It is designed to simulate a USB attack for security engineering and awareness training.
 Use responsibly and only on systems you are authorized to test.